What are my responsibilities?

-As mentioned above, organisers should collaborate with the other participants in the session to identify what the potential session outcomes might be.
+As mentioned above, organizers should collaborate with the other participants in the session to identify what the potential session outcomes might be.
 The outcomes will be created in a GitHub Pull Request.

 After the session ends, what are the next steps?

-Finalise your session outcomes, and create a Pull Request.
-The content team may will clarify any with you via the Pull Request.
+Finalize your session outcomes and create a Pull Request.
+The content team may clarify any queries with you via the Pull Request.